-Students may earn the Associate of Divinity degree by taking semester-length courses online or on the Jacksonville, Texas campus.
-In addition, some courses for this degree can be taken in intensive on-campus (Motion) classes.
+Students may earn the Associate of Divinity degree by taking semester-length courses online, online via video conference, or on the Jacksonville, Texas campus.
+In addition, some courses for this degree can be earned in intensive on-campus (Motion) classes.